 Mumbling about computers

-Pico8 console, part 2: performance
+Pico8 performance

 In part 1 I got to a point where I had: